4 ways to prevent mould growth in your wardrobe

 Condensation

 Condensation frequently occurs due to rising humidity levels in your house.
 Mould, a type of fungi, typically forms due to moisture.
-The biggest cause of rising humidity is a lack of ventilation - think an abundance of clothes in your closet or your wardrobe is pushed up tightly towards the wall.
-Typically, if you have clothes, accessories or shoes that haven't been worn in a while, they don't see much airing and are more susceptible to mould.
-Leather is a huge victim.
+The biggest cause of rising humidity is a lack of ventilation.
+For example, an abundance of clothes in your closet, or a freestanding wardrobe that is pushed up tightly towards the wall.

 Damp Clothing